Simple Syrup Ratio Guide – Which to Use and When

 Heat needed?No (can cold-process)Yes, heat helps dissolve2:1 is too concentrated to stir cold

-Does simple syrup dilute your drink?
+Does simple syrup ratio affect your drink?

 This matters most in sparkling drinks.
 Too much 1:1 can flatten carbonation.
 Switching to 2:1 solved that problem for me immediately.
 It matters in cocktails too: if you’re making a Whiskey Sour or an Old Fashioned and want to control dilution precisely, 2:1 gives you much more control.

-How does ratio affect flavor extraction?
+How does the syrup ratio affect flavor extraction?

 This is the part most people don’t expect.
 Delicate ingredients come through cleaner and fresher in a 1:1 base.
 The lighter structure lets subtle flavors breathe without getting flattened.
 This is why syrups like mint, rosemary, thyme, and sage all work best at 1:1 – the delicacy of the herb is exactly what you’re trying to preserve.

 Bold ingredients carry better in 2:1.
 The denser base anchors the spice, and the final syrup feels fuller and more intentional.
 Clove syrup, ginger syrup, chai syrup, and apple cinnamon syrup all benefit from the extra structure 2:1 provides.
-If you’ve ever made a ginger syrup that tasted thin or watery, trying it at 2:1 will change your opinion of the recipe.
+If you’ve ever made a ginger simple syrup that tasted thin or watery, trying it at 2:1 will change your opinion of the recipe.

-Can you substitute one for the other?
+Can you substitute one ratio for the other?

-Yes – but not blindly, and the math is less obvious than it looks.
+Yes, but not blindly, and the math is less obvious than it looks.

 Because 2:1 is about 1.35 times sweeter than 1:1 (not twice as sweet), the substitution isn’t a simple halving.
 As a working rule: